network-unit-testing-system/nuts/README.md

 ### Nuts custom marker

-During test collection, the custom pytest marker "nuts" (usage: `@pytest.mark.nuts`) uses the data that has been defined in the test bundle.
+During test collection, the custom pytest marker "nuts" (usage: `@pytest.mark.nuts`) uses the data that has been defined in the test bundle mentioned above.
 This annotation is a wrapper around the `pytest.mark.parametrize` annotation and allows the plugin to use the data entries from the test bundle.
 For each entry in the `test_data` section of the test bundle, the custom marker generates a single test case.
 Each entry is a dictionary, but `pytest.mark.parametrize` expects a list of n-tuples as input.